FelixAhrens/BBQ-Controller-Esp32-Blynk/README.md

 # BBQ-Controller

-Controls the temperature inside the BBQ using a fan, PID controller and Blynk IoT App.
+Controls the temperature inside a charcoal BBQ using a esp32, fan, PID controller and Blynk IoT App.
 With four temperature sensors.

-Files for case (stl), PCB (gerber), Arduino code.
+Files for case (3d print, stl), PCB (gerber), Arduino code.

 More detailed descriptions with photos will be uploaded in the future.